astares/Pharo-INIFile/README.md

 # Quick Start
 ## Installation via Catalog

-You can install Pomodoro directly from the Pharo catalog.
+You can install the project directly from the Pharo catalog.

 ## Installation via Script